 In addition, the Executive Order provides for a 10-month grace period in which US investors who hold designated company securities prior to January 11, 2021 will be permitted to divest through November 11, 2021.
 Similarly, holders of securities of companies designated in the future will have a one-year period from the date of designation to divest their interests.
 Possession of any such securities by a US person after November 11, 2021, or the one-year period from the date of designation, is prohibited.

-The Executive Order is limited to transactions in securities of the designated companies, and does not otherwise prohibit US persons from engaging in transactions with them (for example, supplier-customer trading relations are not impacted by the Executive Order), subject to other US laws and regulations.
+The Executive Order is limited to transactions in securities of the designated companies and affiliates designated by the Office of Foreign Assets Control (“OFAC”).
+(A subsequent related State Department Fact Sheet lists Chinese military companies and their affiliates, some of which have not been designated by OFAC, creating a potential source of confusion.)
+The Executive Order does not otherwise prohibit US persons from engaging in transactions with designated companies (for example, supplier-customer trading relations are not impacted by the Executive Order).
 Nevertheless, the Executive Order will likely have a significant impact on both investors who hold individual securities and funds invested in securities of the 31 designated companies.
-It remains to be seen whether the incoming Biden Administration will adopt a different strategy as it forges its broader China policy.
+It remains to be seen whether the Biden Administration will adopt a different strategy as it forges its broader China policy.

 While the Executive Order could lead to retaliatory action by China, the near-term likelihood of that seems low.
 In particular, it is not obvious what China’s interest would be in a symmetrical or reciprocal restriction on Chinese investment in public-traded securities of US companies.
 Although the Executive Order will not do much to improve recent tensions across the Pacific, the Chinese authorities seem content to ‘sit tight’ for the incoming Biden administration.
 Indeed, as if to signal as much, China moved to officially congratulate President-Elect Biden and Vice President-Elect Harris for their recent success in the US presidential election within hours of the Executive Order’s publication.